mvolkmann/MyUnixEnv/notes/GoNotes.md

 Assuming that your `PATH` environment variable is set correctly you can now run the app by just entering `hello` regardless of your current working directory.

+To delete the installed executable, enter `go clean -i`.

 ### Create First Package